muesli/beehive/README.md

 Until then you can find a [few chain recipes here](https://github.com/muesli/beehive/tree/master/recipes).
 Pick one, edit it to your needs and store it as 'beehive.conf'. beehive looks for this configuration file in its current working directory.
+Alternatively, you can specify a different config file using the -config option.

 ## Development